Tenured Associate Professor

 Dr. Ruogu Fang, incoming assistant professor in the J. Crayton Pruitt Family Department of Biomedical Engineering, has been selected as a member of the Association for Computing Machinery’s (ACM) inaugural Future Computing Academy (FCA).

-If you are already a master student or have received admission to BME/ECE/CISE or related programs at the Universit of Florida, you can contact me via email with your CV and transcript with an intention for voluntary research.
+If you are already a master student or have received admission to BME/ECE/CISE or related programs at the University of Florida, first complete the application form below.

 Prerequisite: Complete Coursera Machine Learning course by Andrew Ng before you can officially join the lab.
 (Free)